-You will have orientation sessions and a welcome celebration on Monday, May 28th, in addition to beginning your classes.
+You will have orientation sessions on Monday, May 27th, in addition to beginning your classes.
 If you need to take a bus to campus from your host family's neighborhood, your host mother will assist you with this for the first few days.